henrym11106/CSGO-autoexec/README.md

 *-remember to revert "items_game" before playing online!*

-"hl2exec.cfg" is my base config for older Source games like HL2 and TF2.
+"hl2exec.cfg" is my base config for older Source games like HL2 and TF2

+"csexec.cfg" is for CS 1.6 and CS:S - different weapons etc from CSGO

 # HFHF